-- WHEREAS, to be compliant with SB 328, and to ensure that transportation provided by the Chino Valley Unified School District ("District") is available to all students, District elementary school start times will necessarily be affected; and - WHEREAS, SB 328 was signed into law in 2019, prior to, so clearly not in consideration of the COVID-19 pandemic or its impacts on public education and school districts; and - WHEREAS, the adjustment of schedules for a unified school district, such as the District, presents challenges in setting start times reflective of the needs of the educational partners that the District serves; and - WHEREAS, while the SB 328 Task Force constituted by the District developed a slate of options for new start and end times that has been provided to District families in a survey format for feedback on the new schedules, the options are restrictive due to the constraints placed on the Task Force by the requirements of SB 328; and - WHEREAS, the District is a large suburban district reliant on busing to meet the needs of its students, and there is a shortage of bus drivers, thus not making the addition of more bus drivers a possibility to alleviate the issues faced by the Task Force in constituting the five (5) proposed start and end time options; and - WHEREAS, the students, educators, administrators, staff, and other educational partners of the District have endured repeated disruptions and changes to their education due to the COVID-19 pandemic over the past two (2) years; and - WHEREAS, delaying the implementation of SB 328 would allow the District, as well as other school districts, time to address matters such as shortages in the labor market impacting the availability of bus drivers, amongst other considerations; and - NOW, THEREFORE, BE IT RESOLVED by the Board of Education of the Chino Valley Unified School District as follows: - 1.
-That the Board of Education requests that the California State Legislature rescind SB 328.
+WHEREAS, to be compliant with SB 328, and to ensure that transportation provided by the Chino Valley Unified School District ("District") is available to all students, District elementary school start times will necessarily be affected; and

+WHEREAS, SB 328 was signed into law in 2019, prior to, so clearly not in consideration of, the COVID-19 pandemic or its impacts on public education and school districts; and

+WHEREAS, the adjustment of schedules for a unified school district, such as the District, presents challenges in setting start times reflective of the needs of the educational partners that the District serves; and

+WHEREAS, while the SB 328 Task Force constituted by the District developed a slate of options for new start and end times that have been provided to District families in a survey format for feedback on the new schedules, the options are restrictive due to the constraints placed on the Task Force by the requirements of SB 328; and

+WHEREAS, the District is a large suburban district reliant on busing to meet the needs of its students, and there is a shortage of bus drivers, thus not making the addition of more bus drivers a possibility to alleviate the issues faced by the Task Force in constituting the five (5) proposed start and end time options; and

+WHEREAS, the students, educators, administrators, staff, and other educational partners of the District have endured repeated disruptions and changes to their education due to the COVID-19 pandemic over the past two (2) years; and

+WHEREAS, delaying the implementation of SB 328 would allow the District, as well as other school districts, time to address matters such as shortages in the labor market impacting the availability of bus drivers, amongst other considerations; and

+NOW THEREFORE, BE IT RESOLVED by the Board of Education of the Chino Valley Unified School District as follows:

-- That should the California State Legislature elect not to rescind SB 328, the Board of Education requests that the Legislature amend SB 328 to allow individual school districts to delay implementation until at least the 2024-25 academic year. - 3.
-That the Board President draft a letter to accompany this Resolution that will be sent to every member of the California State Legislature. - 4.
+1. That the Board of Education requests that the California State Legislature amend SB 328 to allow individual school districts to delay implementation until at least the 2024/2025 academic year.

+- 2. That the Board President draft a letter to accompany this Resolution that will be sent to every member of the California State Legislature. - 3.
 That the Superintendent and/or his designee take all actions necessary to implement the Resolution and assist the Board in communicating the Resolution to the California State Legislature.

-ADOPTED, SIGNED, AND APPROVED this 17th day of February 2022.
+ADOPTED, SIGNED, AND APPROVED this 3rd day of February 2022.

 AYES:

 NOES:

 ABSTAIN:

 ABSENT:

-Christina Gagnier, F President, Board of Education
+Christina Gagnier, President, Board of Education